MEET OUR TEAM

 Payton Rosenzweig Bridewell is a native of Fayetteville.
 After graduating from Tulane University in New Orleans, she spent five years working for Procter & Gamble on the CoverGirl and Olay brands.
 Payton has always been a fashion-enthusiast and was one of the original organizers of the NWA Fashion Week events.
 She has been recognized for her style by local boutiques and publications.
 Payton, also known as The Window Shopper, has an affinity for vintage, a vast hat collection and an adventurous outlook on style.
 She’s been featured, Citiscapes, hello luvvy, Celebrate Magazine, At Home in Arkansas, and At Home in Arkansas Weddings.
 She has collaborated with many of NWA’s favorite boutiques including Lola, Maude, Savoir Faire, Two Guys in Bow Ties and Grey Dog Vintage, as well as Walmart Corporate.

-// Creative Director of Photography
+// Director of Modeling

 Tanja Heffner is her name but most call her Tanj.
 A professional photographer focusing on fashion and lifestyle photography, she has been shooting editorials with NWA Fashion Week since its reboot in 2016.
 Tanj says we started from the bottom and now we are here.
 Her favorite thing about photography is that it constantly pushes her to become better.
 She even chased it all the way to Liverpool to find her own sense of style.
 Back in the states for a few years now, Tanj joins the NWA Fashion Week team with a vision of pushing aesthetics in NWA to a new level.
 She loves collaboration and thrives when bringing creatives together and shooting with new people.